NikoBK/modern-latex-cv/README.md

-If you find this repository useful, I would appreciate :star:.
 This CV is based on an existing [LaTeX template](https://www.xm1math.net/texmaker/) and packs it into a nice modern, but also simple design.
-The tex folder contains a German version and an English version of the template.
+You only have to edit `user.tex` and `coverlettertext.tex` for the cover letter.

 ## Preview
 This template more or less uses the same layout and style as the [forked repository](https://GitHub.com/philipempl/modern-latex-cv/) by philipempl.